Charles Ong'ondo Were: Political career

-Assassination
+Murder

 On the evening of 30 April 2025, Were was shot dead inside his car by motorcycling gunmen at a traffic stop along Ngong Road in Nairobi.
 He was 51.
 Were had previously stated that his life was in danger, and police said the shooting appeared to be premeditated.
-One of the gunmen had been captured and taken into custody by the police while the others escaped to avoid apprehension for Ong'ondo's assassination.
+One of the gunmen had been captured and taken into custody by the police while the others escaped to avoid apprehension for Were's assassination.